CKingX/ddrescue_error_mapping/README.md

 sudo apt remove ddr-mount
 ```
 Then install ddr-mount using deb file as usual

+If you used cargo to install, run `cargo install ddr-mount` again

+If you used the ddr-mount linux binary, just replace it with the newer version.
+You may need to run `chmod +x <path to ddr-mount>` again

 ## Build Guide
 We can use cargo to build ddr-mount.
 Currently tested with rustc version 1.60.
 To build, we first need to install rustup.
 Make sure to install build tools like build-essentials on Ubuntu.
 To begin, run this command below instead to install rustup: